Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 No biking

 You'll be met at Paro airport and transferred to your hotel.
-In the afternoon we’ll visit the town's Museum, which features local art, textiles, artifacts, and sculptures.
-We’ll also visit one of the major Dzongs located in Paro.
-In the evening, we’ll have a welcome dinner prepared in traditional Bhutanese style.
+In the afternoon you’ll visit the town's Museum which features local art, textiles, artefacts and sculptures.
+You’ll also visit one of the major Dzongs located in Paro.
+This evening a welcome dinner will be prepared in traditional Bhutanese style.

 Meals: Lunch, Dinner